 - Update DNS record to point domain name to new host

 This is obviously the first step and like everything else in the process I found this quick and easy.
 Click here to sign up to your FREE trial with Cloudways – it really does only take 5 minutes and you get a free trial for a week.
 All the user interfaces are clear and I never felt like any stage was difficult or that I had to search to find the information I needed.

-Once you’ve verified your email you can click the ‘Launch Now’ button and you’ll then see this screen showing you your server.
+Once you’ve verified your email you click the ‘Launch Now’ button and you’ll then see this screen showing you your server.
 You can see in this image that mine took 7 minutes to be ready for me to use!
-You may also notice that the lower two thirds of screen is information provided by Cloudways which links to all the info you will need to complete the process.

 Set your timezone, adjust the memory allocation if required, make sure the PHP version is what you require.
 You can always come back and adjust these settings later if you need to.